MicroEJ/docs/VEEPortingGuide/sni.rst

 Java And Native Separation
 --------------------------

-The following illustration shows both Java and C code accesses to shared objects in the immortal space, while also accessing their respective memory.
+The following illustration shows both Java code and C code accesses to shared objects in the immortal space, while also accessing their respective memory.
 In C code, non-immortal arrays can only be accessed within the local scope of a